JakovTomasic/no-headache.nix/doc/dev.md

 # change port and username to match the real usecase
 ```

+## Testing

+todo - write tests - like examples but automated
+- automatically shut down VM and check if test fails if everything is shutdown (automatically)

 # Other tips

 `./result/bin/run-*-vm` has a lot of options.
 See that if needed.